spatialos/gdk-for-unity/docs/content/deploy.md

 -----
 ## Deploying your game

 When you want to try out your game, you need to run a deployment of the game.
 This means launching SpatialOS itself.
-SpatialOS sets up the game world and starts up the workers needed to run the game world.
+SpatialOS sets up the game world and optionally starts up the server-workers needed to run the game world.
 Once the deployment is running, you can connect clients to it in order to play the game.
 You can run a deployment on your development machine (a "local deployment" or in the cloud (a "cloud deployment").

-Before you deploy your game, you need to set up its workers; see documentation on [building workers](build.md).
+Before you deploy your game, you need to build its workers; see documentation on [building workers](build.md).

 #### Configure your deployment